zb81/vue-ghp-starter/README.md

 # About this repo

-A GitHub Page template, based on Vue3 + Vite.
+A GitHub Page template, based on Vue + Vite.

 Before the start, you need to create a empty repo and add `Repository secrets` named `ACCESS_TOKEN`.